 Hyaluronic acid dermal fillers are also great for volumising because of the hydrophilic (water-loving) nature of hyaluronic acid.
 The acid attracts and draws in water from the air which keeps skin moisturised.
 Just one gram can hold up to 6 litres of water.
 Yep, a whole 6 litres!
 How does this make it a good filler?
 Well, the water it attracts and holds helps fill out the skin, creating the perfect plump.

 Depending on the area being treated, and the desired effect, different amounts of filler will be injected into the skin.
-Amounts roughly range from 0.5ml-5ml and your practitioner (if they’re properly qualified!) will know the best amount to use for the desired goals.
+Amounts roughly range from 0.5ml filler to 5ml of filler and your practitioner (if they’re properly qualified!) will know the best amount to use for the desired goals.
 For deeper wrinkles, more filler will need to be injected and for superficial lines, less filler will be needed.
-The same applies to lip fillers; more filler will give a bigger pout and less filler will give a more natural plump.
+The same applies to lip fillers; more filler will give a bigger pout and less, subtle filler will give a more natural plump.

 But it’s not just about the amount of filler that’s injected.
 It’s also to do with the thickness of the injectable used - or viscosity, if we’re feeling technical!
 Again, depending on the area of the face that’s being treated, different consistencies of filler will work better.
 For cheek enhancement, for example, thick, heavy duty fillers are more up to the job - something like Juvéderm Voluma - because they provide more structure.
 But, areas like the mouth and lips will only need thin, low-density fillers - like Juvéderm Volbella.